techartorg/bqt/notes/Environment variables.md

-> [!TODO] TODO
-> link to sep page, with instructions on how to edit env vars with screenshots

 ## Purpose
 The env variables are mostly used as feature toggles, letting you turn off certain features of bqt if they are undesired or causing problems.